 Otter Motto: “Busy and Bright” – Otter is the youngest section of BPSA scouting, for kids ages 5-7.
 Otters learn useful family skills, community skills, and learn to play safely together while being introduced to scouting and preparing for the Timberwolf program.
 The Otter section is known as the Raft with 32-40 scouts, and is sub-divided into Dens made of 8-10 children.
-69th Ranger Otters have been true to their motto since the 69th was founded in 2014.
+55th Cascadia Otters have been true to their motto since the 55th was founded in 2013.
 They rarely meet indoors unless a task requires a sheltered place.
-Otters have visited many of southeast Idaho’s natural areas, returning at different times of the year to witness the changes each season brings to a familiar place.
-Each year, 69th Otter scouts collect items and assemble kits for local family shelters.
+Otters have visited many of N & NE Portland’s natural areas, returning at different times of the year to witness the changes each season brings to a familiar place.
+Each year, 55th Otter scouts collect items and assemble kits for local family shelters.

 - Shirt: red long-sleeve jersey with no collar, sleeves rolled up or down